thulanimadhavi/PolySplit_Allo/SUPPLEMENTARY.md

 ### Figure S2.
 Exact k-mer survival on raw reads, per dataset
 <p align="center"><img src="figures/FigS2_kmer_survival.png" alt="Per-dataset exact k-mer survival vs k for ONT and HiFi" width="100%"></p>

-*Caption.* Fraction of a read's $k$-mers that are error-free (per-base identity raised to the
+Fraction of a read's $k$-mers that are error-free (per-base identity raised to the
 $k$-th power) versus $k$, shown separately for each dataset's ONT and HiFi reads.
 Per-base identity is measured from each read set's alignment to its reference (minimap2 `de` tag).
 At $k=33$, the homoeolog-pairing length, exact $k$-mers survive on HiFi (88–91%) but largely collapse on ONT